ErrorTzy/writings/notes/Metaphysics/HirschOntologyByStipulation.md

 | B is wrong | If $L_{A}=L_{B}$: Know the disputed fact through the uncontroversial $U_{A}$                | If $L_{A}=L_{B}$: Do not know what fact is expressed by the two parties.                         |
 |            | If $L_{A} \neq L_{B}$: Know the expressed by $A$, Do not know what fact is expressed by $B$ | If $L_{A} \neq L_{B}$: Do not know what fact is expressed by the two parties.                    |

 Therefore, either (1) some speaker made mistake about their own language so that we don't know what they are talking about, or (2) we can know what the disputed fact is through some trivial fact.
-(Hirsch left out 1 in his discussion, but the argument seems to suggest this)
+(Hirsch left out case 1 in his discussion, but the argument seems to suggest this)

 Either way, "it follows that ontological controversies are in some important sense empty and insignificant." (p.21)